Reliable Cellular Automata with Self-Organization: Codes

-We can view $\fg_{*}$ as an encoding of the initial configuration of $M_{2}$ into that of $M_{1}$.
-A space-time configuration $\eta$ of $M_{1}$ will be viewed to have a ``good'' initial configuration $\eta(\cdot,0)$ if the latter is $\fg_{*}(\xi)$ for some configuration of $M_{2}$.
-Our requirements say that from every trajectory of $M_{1}$ with good initial configurations, the simulation-decoding results in a trajectory of $M_{2}$.
+We can view \( \fg_{*} \) as an encoding of the initial configuration of \( M_{2} \) into that of \( M_{1} \).
+Our requirements say that from every trajectory of \( M_{1} \) with a ``good'' initial configuration (that is a code configuration), the simulation-decoding results in a trajectory of \( M_{2} \).

-Let us show one particular way in which the code $\fg$ can be a simulation.
-For this, the function $\trans_{1}$ must behave in a certain way which we describe here.
+\begin{example} Let us show one particular way in which the transition function \( \trans_{1} \) can make the code \( \fg \) a simulation.
 Assume that

-for some positive integer $U$ called the \df{work period size} .
-Each cell of $M_{1}$ will go through a period consisting of $U$ steps in such a way that the $\Info$ field will be changed only in the last step of this period.
-The initial configuration $\eta(\cdot,0)=\fg_{*}(\xi)$ is chosen in such a way that each cell is at the beginning of its work period.
-By the nature of the code, in the initial configuration, cells of $M_{1}$ are grouped into colonies.
+for some positive integer \( \U \) called the \df{work period size} .
+Each cell of \( M_{1} \) will go through a period consisting of \( \U \) steps in such a way that the \( \Info \) field will be changed only in the last step of this period.
+The initial configuration \( \eta(\cdot,0)=\fg_{*}(\xi) \) is chosen in such a way that each cell is at the beginning of its work period.
+By the nature of the code, in the initial configuration, cells of \( M_{1} \) are grouped into colonies.

 Once started from such an initial configuration, during each work period, each colony, in cooperation with its two neighbor colonies, computes the new configuration.
-With the block code in Example ~\ref{x.block-code}, this may happen as follows.
-Let us denote by $r_{-},r_{0},r_{+}$ the value in the first 12 bits of the $\Info$ track in the left neighbor colony, in the colony itself and in the right neighbor colony respectively.
-First, $r_{-}$ and $r_{+}$ are shipped into the middle colony.
-Then, the middle colony computes $s=\trans_{2}(r_{-1},r_{0},r_{1})$ where $\trans_{2}$ is the transition function or $M_{2}$ and stores it on a memory track.
+With the block code in Example~\ref{xmp:block-code}, this may happen as follows.
+Let us denote by \( r_{-1},r_{0},r_{1} \) the value in the first 12 bits of the \( \Info \) track in the left neighbor colony, in the colony itself and in the right neighbor colony respectively.
+First, \( r_{-1} \) and \( r_{1} \) are shipped into the middle colony.
+Then, the middle colony computes \( s=\trans_{2}(r_{-1},r_{0},r_{1}) \) where \( \trans_{2} \) is the transition function or \( M_{2} \) and stores it on a memory track.
 (It may help understanding how this happens if we think of the possibilities of using some mail, memory and workspace tracks.)
-Then, in the last step, $s$ will be copied onto the $\Info$ track.
+Then, in the last step, \( s \) will be copied onto the \( \Info \) track. \end{example}